Apply to the Economics Major

 1. Admission to the University of Washington

 • Eligible applicants must be accepted and be currently-enrolled UW students with 45 credits completed.
-For more information about admission to the UW as a first-year student or transfer student, see here.
+For more information about admission to the UW as a first-year student or transfer student, see the UW Office of Admissions.

 • Prospective Transfer Students: Please see our website detailing the Direct-to-Major Transfer Admission Pathway.
 Keep in mind that a numerical grade in each prerequisite course is required before applying to the Economics major.
 In addition, general resources regarding transferring to the UW can be found at the university's Transfer Planning Resources page.